Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Intended learning outcomes: Produce an overview on project performance and project deliverables.
 Differentiate between external constraints and internal constraints in project management.

-• 19.2.2 Project Phase, Project Life Cycle, and Work Breakdown Structure
+• 19.2.2 Project Phase, Project Life Cycle, Project Task, Work Package, Statement of Work

 • 19.2.3 Project Scheduling and Project Effort Planning